WebAssembly/design/UseCases.md

 ## Inside the browser

-* Better execution for languages that are currently cross-compiled (GWT, Dart, C/C++).
+* Better execution for languages that are currently cross-compiled to the Web (C/C++, GWT, …).
 * Image / video editing.
 * Games:
   - Casual games that need to start quickly.